 -During 1892-1907, and probably thereafter, ship was hauled annually for

-scraping and painting; other needed repairs to hull, topsides, boilers and machinery being performed during these periods.
-The ship remained relatively free of
+scraping and painting; other needed repairs to hull, topsides, boilers and

 any major maintenance problems throughout her career